etheleon/etheleon.github.io/_posts/articles/2017-07-18-geneCentricApproach.md

 ![theMatrix](http://i.dailymail.co.uk/i/pix/2012/10/11/article-0-006542AF00000258-91_634x345.jpg)

-Here at Singapore Centre for Environmental Life Sciences Engineering (SCELSE) NUS Peter and I work on a variety of Bioinformatics analyses concerning the Microbiome of Ulu Pandan’s microbial community.
+Here at Singapore Centre for Environmental Life Sciences Engineering (SCELSE) NUS, [Peter](http://www.scelse.sg/People/Detail/fa315ed9-015a-4414-b49e-5e0145e6ce42) and [myself](http://www.scelse.sg/People/Detail/f000cd6a-daf9-442b-b328-a7e3a2b6c64f) work on a variety of Bioinformatics analyses concerning the Microbiome of Ulu Pandan’s microbial community.
 This ultimately led to pipelines and tools based on the sequencing data we retrieve from wastewater samples.

-One of the main topics I work on surrounds the development of a gene centric assembly analysis for poorly annotated microbiomes.
+One of the topics I work on surrounds the development of a gene centric assembly analysis for poorly annotated microbiomes.

 Our method briefly is split into the following steps

 * Function binning using MEGAN’s Lowest Common Ancestor (LCA) algorithm,
 * NEWBLER’s implementation of the Overlap Layout Consensus (OLC) and
 * Conserve region analysis using a defined Maximum Diversity Region [pAss](https://github.com/etheleon/pAss).

 Unlike Huson _et al._, we explore the alignment of contigs against respective reference sequences before deciding upon a consensus region based on a multiple sequence alignment of reference sequences with captures the most number of contigs thus facilitating a diversity analysis.